 For more ideas my new eBook Sugar Words is getting rave reviews and comes with full color pictures and instructions!
 Buy it now, you won’t regret it!

 Let’s face it: Summer is an expensive time to have children; after all they don’t have school which means you need to constantly keep them entertained.
 Last year we bought a simple blue pool but it was a lifesaver!
-Every morning i put Chase (1) down for a nap and Isaac and I swam off some of his energy.
+Every morning I would put Chase (1) down for a nap and Isaac and I swam off some of his energy.
 I’ve found that the more tricks I have up my sleeve with him, the better so I thought it was time I shared some of my secrets.
 Here are 55 ideas for things to do this summer.

 1. Set up a scavenger hunt.